Thermazote/QuickLaunch/Readme.md

 __Remarks:__
 1. Do not enclose path and link in quotation marks.
 2. Argumet is optional  line.
-3. There is one alias at least for each action.
+3. There must be one alias at least for each action.